webmd-health-services/Yodel/README.md

 S                        False sysfiles1                                    SYSTEM_TABLE                 4          True                0               False 4/8/2003 9:13:37 AM
 ```

-The above example will connect to the master database in the local, default intance of SQL Server as the current user, and run the query `select 1` using integrated authentication.
+The above example will connect to the master database in the local, default intance of SQL Server as the current user, and run the query `select * from sys.object` using integrated authentication.
 You'll get back an object for each row returned.
 Each object will have properties that match the column names in the result set.
 (If a column is missing a name, `Invoke-YSqlServerCommand` will create a generic `ColumnX` name for you, where `X` is number that increments for each nameless column.)

 ## SQL Server: Run a Query That Returns a Single/Scalar Value